Mithgol/rules-fe2hpt/README.md

 Unlike the above (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
 You'll also have to run `node rules-fe2hpt [parameters]` instead of `rules-fe2hpt [parameters]`.

+## Running rules-fe2hpt

+Run rules-fe2hpt in the directory that contains FastEcho-prepared rules; they'll be renamed using HPT-compliant format.

+You may add the parameter `--rus` for rules-fe2hpt to display Russian messages instead of English.

 ## Testing rules-fe2hpt

 [![(build testing status)](https://img.shields.io/travis/Mithgol/rules-fe2hpt/master.svg?style=plastic)](https://travis-ci.org/Mithgol/rules-fe2hpt)